cuprit-gbr/cpak/README.md

 cPAK is a management script **for admins** on repo.dainst.org.

 At repo.dainst.org employees are allowed to upload datasets which get automaticully assigned to group `dai-internal`.
-After creation of a dataset by some user, the dataset needs to checked and published by an admin.
+After creation of a dataset by some user, the dataset needs to be checked and published by an admin.

 In case some external person likes to publish datasets an admin has to upload